oskardudycz/event-driven.io/content/posts/2023-01-20--projections_and_read_models_in_event_driven_architecture/index.en.md

 **It also shows well what's projection.** The same result of the fight may be interpreted differently: Muhammad is triumphing, Sonny not so much.
 What's more, to this day, boxing fans are arguing if this was a real fight or a rigged one.
 The punch knocked down Sonny Liston is known as [phantom punch](https://en.wikipedia.org/wiki/Muhammad_Ali_vs._Sonny_Liston#The_phantom/anchor_punch) as no one saw it reaching Sonny Liston's face.

 **In projections, we're taking a set of events representing various facts (about the same object, multiple), correlating them and building interpretation.** Most of the time, we store the result as a materialised read model.
-Yet, the projection result can be anything: email, PDF, etc.
+Yet, the projection result can be anything: text file, Excel spreadsheet, PDF, in-memory data etc.

 ![projection](2023-01-20-projection-02.png)

-Projections can be built on existing facts.
-Thus together with data analytics, drilling and handling insights, we got from them.
-Events are an excellent source for data exploration.
+Events are facts and, thus, an excellent source for data exploration.
+Projections, together with analytics, and data drilling, can bring valuable insights.
 For instance, by checking products bought in the e-commerce system, we can find the gaps like abandoned carts, build a recommendation engine, etc. Read more in [Never Lose Data Again - Event Sourcing to the Rescue!](/en/never_lose_data_with_event_sourcing/).

 As mentioned, a single fact can have multiple interpretations; events can be a source of numerous projections.
-For instance, information about the product added to the shopping cart should update the shopping cart view, product availability, etc.
+For instance, information about the product added to the shopping cart can trigger the contents view update, change the product availability, and feed the information out for analytics.

 ![projection](2023-01-20-projection-04.png)